 • Types of vans: 4WD Mercedes Sprinters

-Moterra specializes in 4×4 Sprinter luxury conversion vans, perfect for campervan renters who want to boondock and explore remote locations.
+Moterra specializes in 4×4 Sprinter luxury conversion vans, perfect for campervan renters who want to boondock in the outdoors and explore remote locations.
 Choose between three roomy layouts (two pop tops and one high roof).
 If road trip logistics intimidate you, Moterra offers travel packages that include campground bookings and the like, so you don’t have to worry about it.

 If you fall in love with your Moterra van during your campervan trip, you can also sometimes buy used vans from their fleet.

-Cabana Seattle Campervan Rental
+Cabana Seattle

 Photo by @cabanavans